apify/apify-docs/docs/data_collection_fundamentals/save_to_csv.md

 ## [](#next) Next up

 Next up are the [**Fundamentals of crawling**]({{@link crawling_fundamentals.md}}), where we will learn how to move between web pages and scrape data from all of them.
-We will build a scraper that first collects all the countries of the [Alexa Top Sites by Country index](https://www.alexa.com/topsites/countries) and then crawls each of them to scrape the data for each country separately.
+We will build a scraper that first collects all the countries of the <a href="https://www.alexa.com/topsites/countries" target="_blank">Alexa Top Sites by Country index</a> and then crawls each of them to scrape the data for each country separately.